NishiyaKN/obsidian/500 OCI/3 - Networking.md

 	- Enables outbound to the internet
 	- Disables inbout from the internet
 #### Service Gateway
-- Used for secured access to OCI public services, available on the internet
+- Used for secured access to OCI public services
+	- Don't need to go throught the internet
 #### Dynamic Routing Gateway
 - Routes traffic from the private subnet to on-premises environment
+- Routes traffic between different VCNs
 	- Don't need to go throught the internet
 ###  Routing
 #### Route Tables